AusDTO/pe-rds-broker/README.md

 ### Database extensions

-**Warning: This is a plan for how this could work but is not implemented yet**

 Many postgres database extensions require superuser access to enable them.
 The normal bind credentials are for an unprivileged user so your applications cannot enable extensions themselves.
 To enable or disable extensions, run a `cf update-service` command with the `extensions` parameter.